 A small dedicated team, assisted by a much larger network of volunteers, and the charities benefiting from the event, brings the 4 day festival to life each August, when more than 20,000 country music fans from around the nation settle into camp and boot scoot together for this Queensland Winter’s long weekend.

-The first Gympie Music Muster was held in 1982 as a fundraising celebration of the Webb Brothers’ Golden Guitar win and has been one of Gympie’s biggest and most recognised fundraising events since.
-It has raised close to $15 million since its inception with money returning to the local community and various charities over the years.
+The music festival has raised close to $15 million since its inception with money returning to the local community and various charities over the years.

-The success of the event and the atmosphere that surrounds it is due to the festival being nearly exclusively run by a massive volunteer base of schools, sporting clubs and service clubs.
+The success of the event and the atmosphere that surrounds it is due to the festival being nearly exclusively run by a massive volunteer base of community groups including schools, sporting clubs and service clubs.